-On TLC’s new reality series, Sweet Home Sextuplets, Courtney and Eric Waldrop share what life looks like with nine children.
-They have an 9-year-old son, Saylor and 6-year-old twin sons Wells and Bridge.
-But it was the addition of their newborn sextuplets that made the family reality stars.
+On TLC’s reality series, Sweet Home Sextuplets, Courtney and Eric Waldrop share what life looks like with nine children.
+They have oldest son, Saylor and then twin sons, Wells and Bridge.
+But it was the addition of their sextuplets that made the family reality stars.
 With so many kids running around, it might be hard to keep track of who each one is.
-So what are the Sweet Home Sextuplets’ names?
+So, what are the Sweet Home Sextuplets’ names?
 Because each baby already has their own unique personality.

-According to People, the Waldrop sextuplets include three girls named Rawlings, Rayne, Rivers and three boys named Blu, Layke, and Tag.
+According to People, the Waldrop sextuplets include three girls named Rawlings, Rayne, and Rivers and three boys named Blu, Layke, and Tag.
 The Alabama-based family has fully embraced life with nine kids, saying their children have been a blessing.
 “It’s an amazingly joyful feeling to have all six babies at home with us.
-Our lives have been forever changed,” they told People.
-“We are blessed beyond words and so excited to get life started with these sweet little miracles from above.”
+Our lives have been forever changed,” they told People in 2018.

 In a trailer for the series, you can see the family’s love and strength for each other, but you can also see the fear in Courtney’s face before the babies arrived.
 “When we found out we were pregnant, that should be something you should be so joyful about,” Courtney says in the trailer.
 “We were scared to death.”

 And with the risk a multiple pregnancy carries, it is completely understandable that the couple was so afraid.
 In the trailer, Courtney’s doctor explained the risks with her pregnancy, and what effects it could have on the babies.
 “It is a very high-risk pregnancy, mainly from a preterm birth standpoint,” says the doctor.
 “The risks are cerebral palsy, learning disabilities, they can have brain bleeds.”